-Calls to end slavery arose in response to the revolutionary call for American freedom from British oppression.
+Growing numbers of colonial and early Americans also spoke out against slavery in response to the American revolutionary cause for freedom from British oppression.
 Richard Wells of Philadelphia asked in 1774 how Americans could “reconcile the exercise of SLAVERY with our professions of freedom. … What arguments can we advance in slaves’ favor which will not militate against ourselves, whilst England remains superior by land and sea?”
 If colonists disengaged in the practice of slavery, he said, it would “breathe such an independent spirit of liberty, and so corroborate our own claims, that I should dare to hope for an intervening arm of Providence to be extended in our favor.”
 Levi Hart posed, “When, oh when shall the happy day come, that Americans shall be consistently engaged in the cause of liberty?”
-To Rev. Samuel Hopkins of Rhode Island, a student of Jonathan Edwards, the causes of American liberty and of slavery were the same.
+To Rev. Samuel Hopkins of Rhode Island, a student of Great Awakening theologian Jonathan Edwards, the causes of American liberty and of slavery were the same.
 In 1776, he sent a pamphlet to the Continental Congress asking how Americans, so adverse to enslavement by British Parliament, could overlook the slavery of African-Americans “who have as good a claim to liberty as themselves.”
 America’s struggle for liberty, he thought, could never be fully realized while slavery continued.
 He warned of God’s judgment and called for repentance.

-While the slave trade did not end at this time, such revolutionary and religious ideas promoted efforts to abolish the institution as early as 1767.
+While the slave trade did not end at this time, revolutionary and religious influences helped to encourage voices and efforts to abolish the institution in America as early as 1767.
 In 1771 and 1774, the Massachusetts legislature voted to abolish the slave trade (though the law was vetoed).
 Rhode Island and Connecticut declared that imported slaves would be freed.
 Delaware prohibited the importation of slaves.
 Pennsylvania ended the slave trade by taxation.
 In 1775, the Quakers formed the first anti-slavery society in the western world.
 In 1776, the Continental Congress voted to prohibit the importation of slaves into the thirteen colonies.
 Slavery was, says Bernard Bailyn in his Ideological Origins of the American Revolution, “subjected to severe pressure as a result of the extension of revolutionary ideas, and it bore the marks ever after.
 As long as the institution lasted, the burden of proof would lie with its advocates to show why the statement ‘all men are created equal’ did not mean precisely what it said: all men, ‘white or black.’”

 Contributed by AHEF and Angela E. Kamrath.